 Sports betting kiosks are now in hundreds of locations all around the state of Ohio.

-Folks will be able to bet on sports in Ohio through apps on their phones and at casinos, racinos, sports stadiums and other retail sportsbook facilities.
+Folks can bet on sports in Ohio through apps on their phones and at casinos, racinos, sports stadiums and other retail sportsbook facilities.
 But the most visible difference from the legalization of sports betting in Ohio will be the addition of hundreds of sports betting kiosks across many local establishments people frequent on a regular basis.

 The Ohio Lottery Commission has been releasing a list of pre-qualified sports gaming hosts.
 It shows the wide variety of places soon to have sports betting offerings.
 These include not just restaurants and bars, but also bowling alleys, golf courses, hotels, convenience stores, truck stops and supermarkets.

 Here’s what Ohioans need to know about the deluge of sports betting kiosks.

 Where will sports betting kiosks be located?